60-day returns • free shipping on USA orders $129+

 Over the past few weeks we have been walking through how you can make a transition to the Charlotte Mason approach in your home school in stages, getting comfortable at each stage before you move on to the next one.
 If you haven’t read the posts for Stages 1–4, I encourage you to do that first.
 Today let’s talk about Stage 5.

 If you’ve worked through the first four stages and completed their assignments, you’re already doing a lot of Charlotte Mason in your home school.
-And your children will be getting a wonderful education with just those subjects done a Charlotte Mason way.
+And your students will be getting a wonderful education with just those subjects done a Charlotte Mason way.

-These final three subjects are like icing on the cake.
+These final four subjects are like icing on the cake.
 They are subjects that Charlotte included in her curriculum, and they bring a lot of good ideas to the feast, so I encourage you to add them in as you are ready.

 Shakespeare

-The first subject to add is Shakespeare.
+The first subject you can add is Shakespeare.
 Some of you may start to hyperventilate at the very thought, but hang on.
 So much of our attitudes toward Shakespeare is based on our past experiences with him.
 I’m going to guess that the way you were taught Shakespeare is not the way Charlotte Mason approached it.
 The way that Charlotte Mason approached Shakespeare is very doable and very accessible.

-You can teach Shakespeare in three steps: (1) The first step is to read the story form of the play, so you get a feel for the plot and the characters and you know what’s happening.
-(2) The second step is to read the script.
-Go through it in small portions; take no more than twenty minutes.
-Review what happened last time, set up what’s going to happen in the script this time, and then read a portion.
+The second step is to read the script.
+Go through it in small portions; take no more than twenty minutes for each portion.
+Review what happened last time, set up what’s going to happen in the script this time, and then read that portion.

-(3) Step 3 is to watch the play.
+Step 3 is to watch the play.
 You can go see a live version, but be sure to do your homework first.
 Make sure that it is true to Shakespeare’s original script, and make sure that the director is not modernizing it in a way that would not be appropriate for your children.
-I recommend that you call the company first; make sure the play is going to be a good experience for your kids.
+I recommend that you call the company first.
+Make sure the play is going to be a good experience for your kids.
+A great alternative is to watch a video version.
+But again, preview it to make sure that it’s going to be appropriate for your children.

 Foreign Language

-The second subject that you can add in, as you’re ready, is foreign language.
+The third subject that you can add in, as you’re ready, is foreign language.
 The method that Charlotte used for foreign language is brilliant and, I think, very accessible.
 First, let’s talk for just a minute about why we add a foreign language.

 Charlotte Mason firmly believed that people in each country—in her country of England and every other country—needed to be good citizens of the world.
 It befits us to learn the languages of our neighbors, so that we can communicate well with them, be a help to them, and understand them better.
 That’s why we do foreign language.